Geistliche Chor-Music: Publication and recording

-Geistliche Chormusik was first published in Dresden by Johann Klemm.
+Geistliche Chor-Music was first published in Dresden by Johann Klemm.
 It was published by Breitkopf & Härtel as part of the first complete publication of the composer's works, edited by Philipp Spitta, begun in 1885.
 It was published by Bärenreiter as part of the new critical edition Neue Schütz-Ausgabe.
 The five-part motets (No. 1–12) appeared in 2003, the others in 2006.
 The collection is part of the complete edition of the composer's works by Carus-Verlag, begun in 1992 as the Stuttgart Schütz Edition and planned to be completed by 2017.
 The edition uses the Heinrich-Schütz-Archiv of the Hochschule für Musik Dresden.
 They were recorded, as part of the complete recordings of works by Schütz, in 2008 by the Dresdner Kammerchor and the Cappella Sagittariana, conducted by Hans-Christoph Rademann.

 The motets have been frequently recorded individually or in selections.
 As of 2014, nine complete recordings were performed, making it the most frequently recorded of the collections by Schütz.
 Rudolf Mauersberger conducted the Dresdner Kreuzchor in 1962–63.
 Heinz Hennig conducted in 1981 to 1984 the Knabenchor Hannover with instruments, performing some motets with solo voices, others chorally, some with alternatives.
 Gerhard Schmidt-Gaden led a recording with the Tölzer Knabenchor in 1998, followed by Martin Behrmann, Manfred Cordes, Wilhelm Ehmann, Matteo Messori, Craig Smith and Masaaki Suzuki, Hans-Christoph Rademann among others.